kamcpp/android-helpers/README.md

-## Wideroid; Android Helper for Wide People
+## Wideroid; Android Development Helpers

 ### Synopsis
-A bunch of helpers and annotations to help you write less, produce more and become wider.
+A bunch of helpers and annotations to help you write less, produce more.

 ### Contributers